PratimaGurav/global-warning/Readme.md

   -   The website was viewed on a variety of devices such as Desktop, Laptop, iPad, iPhone6, iPhone7  & iPhone8.
   -   A large amount of testing was done to ensure that all pages were linking correctly.
   -   Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.

+  ### Known Bugs

+ -   On some mobile devices the Hero Image on home and sign-up page pushes the size of screen out more than any of the other content on the page.
+  -   Also the logo and Navbar .